 There is a tremendous amount of GIS volunteer opportunities available.
-Although GIS volunteers freely offer their services, they gain something valuable in return – months and years of potential GIS experience.
+Although GIS volunteers freely offer their services, they get something valuable in return.
+Of course, this is an on-the-job work experience.

-Not only are you doing something good for the community, you are beefing up your GIS resume, It’s a win-win situation for you.
+Not only are you doing something good for the community, but you are also beefing up your GIS resume.
+All things considered, it’s a win-win situation for you.

 4 Plan your career in GIS when you’re in school

 It’s never too early to plan for your future GIS career.
 If you think, live and breathe GIS, integrate GIS into class projects.
 This is how to build experience for your future in GIS.
 Nothing makes a candidate stand out more than having a portfolio of work.

 Pad your resume with these skills.
 Of course, this doesn’t mean you should lie.
 But it shows you’re eager to learn on your own because employers want to see that.

 While you’re at it, create a portfolio of maps.
 Highlight the best-looking maps and projects for interviews.
 Be prepared to talk about them.
 Not only does this show your mapping capability, but it also shows that you’re organized and can work independently.

 Do you have a working website for your mapping portfolio?
 Even better.
 According to According to Workfolio, 56% of hiring managers are more impressed by a candidate’s personal website than any other personal branding tool.
 But only 7% of job seekers actually have a personal website.
 This is why GIS job seekers should have their own personal portfolio to be distinct and ultimately stand out.